RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 **7. Run long time-scale NVT simulation**
 ######################################################

+For a long time-scale simulation we could choose to either run an NVT or NPT simulation.
+Here we choose to run NVT.

 Once the system has been properly equilibrated we can start running longer time-scale simulations to explore protein-ligand binding scenarios.
 Here we will run a 1 ns NVT simulation using the LangevinMiddleIntegrator integrator.

 .. note:: OpenMM MD simulations in general run much faster using a GPU than on the CPU.
 Use platform='CUDA' or platform='OpenCL' to run on the GPU.
-    Using a modern graphics card, 1000 ns simulations should be achievable on a desktop in 1-3 days.
+    Using a modern graphics card, a 1 ns simulation of a typical protein is doable in just a few hours.

 .. code-block:: python